perspexcloud/site/_posts/2023-10-02-calendars.markdown

 author: david
 ---

-Perspex Cloud are excited to announce our [School Calendar Service](https://perspex.cloud/calendars "About our School Calendar Service")
+Perspex Cloud are excited to announce our School Calendar Service.
+Please see our [dedicated page](https://perspex.cloud/calendars "About our School Calendar Service") on this.